Financial-Times/ft-origami/docs/syntax/scss.md

 ## Selectors

-* Specificity should be minimised.
+* Specificity *must* be minimised.
 Use [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) where there is any chance of components being nested.
-* Specificity should primarily come from class naming, rather than selectors
+* Specificity *must* primarily come from class naming, rather than selectors.
+Selectors *may* use multiple operands if necessary, for example to prefix a class with a configuarable selector, or to apply adjacency rules:
-	- GOOD: `.o-tweet__title`
+	- GOOD: `.o-tweet__title`, `$o-tweet-legacy-behaviour .o-tweet__user`, `.o-tweet__media + .o-tweet__stats`
 	- BAD: `div.tweet .header h1`
 * Keep selectors short.
 Ideally just one class
 * Avoid IDs